Snaacky/thewiki/docs/guides/docker.md

 #
 # environment variables and setup instructions for each provider can be found at (https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers)
 # To help with readability, settings have been filled out to roughly match a configuration for ProtonVPN.
+#
+# 5. Forwarded ports
+#
+# Forwarding a port roughly means opening it to incoming traffic.
+This concept applies both to internal ports (ports between devices on your home network or between Docker containers,) and public ports (ports forwarded through your VPN or on your router.)
+#
+# We make references to both types in this guide.
+To clarify the difference:
+# Ports listed under `ports:` in the below file are internal (between Docker containers.)
+# Forwarded ports anywhere in `environment:` refers to ports forwarded through your VPN

 ---
 services: